Matt McQuillan: PGA Tour

 McQuillan entered PGA Tour qualifying in the fall of 2010, beginning at first stage.
 He scored 67 in the final round at first stage to advance.
 He then advanced to the third and final stage of 2010 PGA Tour qualifying, by placing third at the second stage qualifying event, hosted by the Bear Creek Golf Club in Murrieta, California.
 McQuillan successfully gained PGA Tour status for the 2011 season, by finishing T16 at 11-under-par after six rounds, at final stage, hosted by the Orange County National facility near Orlando, Florida.
 This was his first trip to the finals.

-McQuillan made his 2011 debut at the Sony Open in Hawaii in Honolulu, the first PGA Tour event of his career.
+He made his 2011 debut at the Sony Open in Hawaii in Honolulu, the first PGA Tour event of his career.
 He survived the 36-hole cut with rounds of 68–69, then finishing on the 36-hole final day (caused by a rainout on the scheduled first round day) with 71-74 for 282 and 55th place, winning $12,705.
 McQuillan earned last-minute entry to the Bob Hope Classic in Palm Springs, shot a first-round 7-under-par 65 which included seven birdies and an eagle, but followed up with rounds of 76-73-77 to miss the fourth-round cut with a score of 3-over-par 291.
 At the Farmers Insurance Open in San Diego, McQuillan struggled with rounds of 74–77 to miss the halfway cut with a score of 7-over-par 151.
 McQuillan scored 76-76-68 for 6-over-par 220 in the AT&T National Pro-Am, missing the 54-hole cut.
 McQuillan shot rounds of 76–73 at the Mayakoba Golf Classic near Cancun, Mexico, missing the 36-hole cut.
 McQuillan scored 71–74 at the 2011 Puerto Rico Open, held just east of San Juan, Puerto Rico, to miss the 36-hole cut by one stroke.